 Ack!
 I missed my favorite meeting of the week, the Amazing Women Writing Hour!

 I was recently reminded that breaks are necessary.
 I mean a full break where you forget for a moment all of the responsibilities that you need to manage, deadlines you need to meet, and obligations that you have to juggle.
 I took such a break for just three days last week (spoiler alert - two of those days were the weekend)!
-As I apologized to Heather and Laure about missing our meeting and why, Heather suggested that I write her a letter to reminder her to do the same.
+As I apologized to Heather and Laure about missing our meeting and why, Heather suggested that I write her a letter to remind her to do the same.
 So, here goes.

 Dear Heather (and Laure!),

 The days this year have already grown to be too long.
 This time last year felt like a luxurious break from all of that travel, conferences, time zone jumping, and difficult to find restaurants that could accommodate our unique dietary needs.
 The world was trying to learn what we already knew how to manage - how to work effectively from our homes and navigate the huge array of conferencing tools.
 How to motivate ourselves in the midst of our exercise bikes, refrigerators, kids, and cats.
 How to define the line between work and not-work.
 It felt like everyone else was taking a break to figure this out, providing us refuge to work at a slightly slower pace and relish that we already had some of this figured out.